awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket.md

 ### Log access requests for a specific S3 bucket<a name="aws-properties-s3-bucket--examples--Log_access_requests_for_a_specific_S3_bucket"></a>

 The following example template creates two S3 buckets\.
-The `LoggingBucket` bucket store the logs from the `S3Bucket` bucket\.
+The `LoggingBucket` bucket stores the logs from the `S3Bucket` bucket\.
 To receive logs from the `S3Bucket` bucket, the logging bucket requires log delivery write permissions\.

 #### JSON<a name="aws-properties-s3-bucket--examples--Log_access_requests_for_a_specific_S3_bucket--json"></a>